sjcswank/sjcswank.github.io/_posts/2019-02-27-Finding-All-Permutations-of-All-Substrings-of-a-String.md

 There are a couple of things to keep in mind as we write up this function.
 First, AllCombinations will take in an empty ArrayList for it's results.
 This ArrayList will NOT be empty after we run the AllCombinations function.
 When AllPermutations needs an empty ArrayList we'll have to create a new one.

-Second, if an ArrayList needs to be empty, we had beeter make sure it stays that way.
+Second, if an ArrayList needs to be empty, we had better make sure it stays that way.
 If we pass an array list that isn't empty we could find ourselves iterating over hundreds of entries.
 Even worse, the loop may never end if it is always adding entries to what should be an empty list.
 So we should remember to clear any ArrayList that should be empty after we use it.

 Lastly, we need to use unique names for the values we pass to the functions.
 When creating our functions we used names like input in both functions.
 That's fine in the definitions, but when we want to use them we can't have the inputs for both functions named input because they need to be differnt values.